This Quarter's Focus: NCTE Supports Teacher Teams

 NCTE Policy Research Brief, 2010 “Teacher Learning Communities”

-Pathways is a powerful resource to support teachers and learning communities committed to continuous improvement in response to students' learning.
+Pathways professional development program is a powerful resource to support teachers and learning communities committed to continuous improvement in response to students' learning.
 Focusing on hot-topic issues such as Adolescent Literacy and 21st Century Literacies, the programs provide affordable professional development that advances student achievement in every subject by focusing on teachers' instructional practices and questions.

 "Collaborative Learning Communities: Building Leadership in a High School English Department," English Journal, November 2005